 1.0 INTRODUCTION

 This policy addresses support for research, scholarly, and creative activity, which is a core mission of our comprehensive master’s granting institution.
 Support for research, scholarly, and creative activity (RSCA) is divided into two programs: (1) mini-grants and summer stipends (MGSS) and (2) reassigned time and faculty small grants.
 Funding and regulations for MGSS are mandated by the legislature and the Chancellor’s office, while funding and regulations for reassigned time and faculty small grants are determined on the campus.

-The allocation of funding for MGSS and reassigned time shall be made transparent to CSULB faculty through an active educational program including workshops sponsored by the Office of Research and Sponsored Programs and the appropriate college-level bodies responsible for the oversight of all research, scholarly, and creative activity.
+The allocation of funding for all awards shall be made transparent to CSULB faculty through an active educational program including workshops sponsored by the Office of Research and Sponsored Programs and the appropriate college-level bodies responsible for the oversight of all research, scholarly, and creative activity.

 2.0 AWARD ELIGIBILITY

-All members of Unit 3 (Faculty, Librarians, Coaches, and Counselors) are eligible to compete for funding MGSS programs (except faculty members receiving new faculty reassigned time).
-Only tenured, probationary, and full-time lecturers are eligible to compete for reassigned time funding (except faculty members receiving new faculty reassigned time).
-Faculty members with 12-month appointments are not eligible for summer stipends.
-Summer stipend applicants must have 30 consecutive days available in the summer of the award when they do not have additional employment in the CSU or an auxiliary.
+All members of Unit 3 (Faculty, Librarians, Coaches, and Counselors) are eligible to compete for MGSS programs (except faculty members receiving new faculty reassigned time).
+Only tenured, probationary, and full-time lecturers are eligible to compete for reassigned time & faculty small grant funding.
+Faculty members receiving new faculty reassigned time are only eligible to apply for a faculty small grant and are not eligible for any other award under this policy.
+Faculty members with 12-month full-time appointments are not eligible for summer stipends.
+Summer stipend applicants may not have additional employment in the CSU or an auxiliary equivalent to 6 WTUs or more during the summer.
+This is to allow for an equitable distribution of available resources and to ensure adequate time for RSCA.

 3.0 TYPES OF AWARDS